ramojus/mellifluous.nvim/README.md

 Set `vim.opt.background` to `'light'`.
 This will only work on color sets that have light theme.

 ### Color sets
-Color sets are like different colorschemes, but they use the same highlight rules.

 Non-original color sets are made to match their original version as closely as possible with the same highlight rules as mellifluous.

 These color sets don't get loaded, unless you specify them in a `color_set` option, so there is no performance impact.